SAP-samples/kyma-runtime-extension-samples/faas-runtime-to-kyma-migration/time-based-trigger/README.md

-# Triger Function on time based schedule
+# Trigger Function on time-based schedule

 ## Overview

-This sample demonstrates how to trigger a kyma Function on your custom schedule.
+This sample demonstrates how to trigger Kyma Function on your custom schedule.
-It is based on the [hello-timer](https://github.com/SAP-samples/cloud-function-nodejs-samples/tree/master/examples/hello-timer) SAP Faas Runtime example and can serve the purpose to show how a similar use case could be migrated from deprecated SAP Faas Runtime into the Kyma runtime.
+It is based on the [hello-timer](https://github.com/SAP-samples/cloud-function-nodejs-samples/tree/master/examples/hello-timer) SAP Faas Runtime example and can serve the purpose of showing how a similar use case can be migrated from deprecated SAP Faas Runtime into the Kyma runtime.

 ## Steps

 ### Inspect the Function files

-Go to the `time-based-trigger/hello-timer` folder and inspect the code (`handler.js`), dependencies (`package.json`) and the Function configuration file which manifests the features of the Function (`config.yaml`).
+Go to the `time-based-trigger/hello-timer` folder and inspect the code (`handler.js`), dependencies (`package.json`) and the Function configuration file, which manifests the features of the Function (`config.yaml`).
-As you see timer is not configurable in the manifest.
-Time based triggering can be realised via CronJob feature that is built in kubernets.
+As you see, the timer is not configurable in the manifest.
+The time-based triggering can be realised using the Cron Job feature that is built in Kubernetes.

-### Deploy the Function using kyma CLI
+### Deploy the Function using Kyma CLI

-Run the following command to deploy the Function
+Run the following command to deploy the Function:

 ```shell
 $ kyma apply function
 ```

-Verify if the Function was successfully built.
+To verify if the Function was built run:

 ```shell
 $ kubectl get functions